bonitoo-io/influxdb-java/README.md

     .groupBy(it -> it instanceof Cpu ? ((Cpu) it).host : ((Mem) it).host)
     .flatMap(group -> {

-        // Operate with grouped measurements
+        // Operate with grouped measurements by their tag host

     });
 ```